 We grow the White Clover plant, Trifolium repens and hand-pick and preserve the four-leaf clovers that the plant produces.
 We have been doing this since 1939.
 Our clovers are grown, picked and preserved in the USA.

 How do you preserve the clovers?

-We have a 5 step proprietary method that dries and preseves the clover in it's natural green color.
-We do not devulge our method.
+We have a 5 step proprietary method that dries and preserves the clover in it's natural green color.
+We do not divulge our method.